-How to avoid Dragonflight and Diablo 4 beta key scams
+How to avoid beta key scams for Diablo 4 and other Blizzard games

 That’s pretty exciting, but the problem with being excited about beta invites is you start to let your guard down, and that can make you more likely to jump on beta key scams.
-When betas start, scammers get busy setting traps: you might email saying you’re invited to the beta, and just need to click a legitimate-looking link and enter your info to confirm.
-But if you jump on something like that without thinking, before you know it you’re no longer in control of your account.
+When betas start, scammers get busy setting traps: you might receive an email saying you’re invited to the beta, and just need to click a legitimate-looking link and enter your info to confirm.
+Even with the relatively straightforward method for accessing Diablo 4 open beta, players should still be wary — especially those who haven’t pre-purchased and suddenly receive a link to get special early access.
+An additional complication is that it appears you’ll need to redeem a code if you prepurchased for a console instead of PC (see redemption instructions below).
+If you jump on something like that without thinking, before you know it you might no longer be in control of your account.
 So to quote the opening of Hill Street Blues, let’s be careful out there.

-You’ll note that the email does not link you to a login page or any site that asks for your password: every link is to a news article or to download the Battle.net desktop app.
+Typically the Blizzard email does not link you to a login page or any site that asks for your password: every link is to a news article or to download the Battle.net desktop app.
 That’s one of the signs that the email is legitimate; the words you need to be looking out for at all times is “log into your account now” because that is what you don’t want to do.

-But if you’re waiting on beta access, you don’t need to wait on an email, though — you can check the Battle.net launcher to see if you have access.
-If you’ve been invited, you’ll find the beta version of the game as a drop-down option in the Battle.net Launcher that looks something like the one below.
-(And this access often shows up before you receive an email.)
+If you’re waiting on early beta access for PC you don’t need to wait on an email, though — you can check the Battle.net launcher to see if you have access starting on March 17.
 Sometimes, you may need to restart your launcher for alpha and beta tests to appear.
+The beta should appear in the Game Version dropdown list; with Diablo 4 not being released yet it is likely to be the only option.

 How to redeem Blizzard beta codes

 If you do get a code — regardless of where you get it from — don’t click any email links to activate your code and don’t give anyone your account information in exchange for a key.
-The only place to redeem beta key codes is on the Blizzard Account page in the upper left:
+The only place to redeem early access open beta key codes for Diablo 4 is on the official Diablo 4 beta page:

 Remember to be safe when it comes to your account information, and never give it out in the hopes of receiving a key or invite.
 Good luck, and may the odds be ever in your favor!